 Reading at Bearbrook

-At Bearbrook we are a community of readers, authors and life-long learners.
-We believe that everyone has the right to experience a broad range of exciting, fun and stimulating texts which foster a love of the world of literature.
-Books should open the world to our children, creating inspiration and enabling critical and reflective thinking.
+At Bearbrook we are a community of readers, authors and lifelong learners.
+We believe that all children have the right to experience a broad range of exciting, fun and stimulating texts which foster a love of the world of literature.
+Books should open the world to our children, creating inspiration and enabling critical and reflective thinking and a gaining of knowledge.

 Reading Fluency is defined as the ability to read with speed, accuracy, and proper expression.
 In order to understand what they read, children must be able to read fluently whether they are reading aloud or silently.
 When reading aloud, fluent readers read in phrases and add intonation appropriately.